Contact us!

 Marixsa Rodriguez

 Marixsa was born in Puerto Rico and ventured to Brooklyn after graduating college.
 She has been active in her own children’s early childhood education and development.
-She says, “Becoming a mom changed my perspective in life, and inspired a hands on role in my children’s education that evolved into a commitment with my community.
+She says, “Becoming a mom changed my perspective in life, and inspired a hands-on role in my children’s education that evolved into a commitment with my community.
 My children and my students have inspired all the playgroups, co-op schools and summer camps I have led and taught throughout the years.”
 She loves being a teacher because she believes there is power in letting children learn, play, and explore their natural surroundings.

-Marixsa also loves dancing, from “school performances and salsa club dancing, to Puerto Rican Bomba community circle.”
+Marixsa also loves dancing, “from school performances and salsa club dancing, to Puerto Rican Bomba community circle.”
 She also enjoys biking around Brooklyn with her three children, as well as tending to their garden and cooking in East Flatbush.

 Marta Prudencio